Photo by Denislav Popov, via Unsplash

 - An evening review for what needs work the next day

 - Check the messaging on platforms each evening to add possible to-do’s

-- Making introductions for others; reciprocity broadens out network and possibilities
+- Making introductions to others; reciprocity broadens our network and possibilities

 For More Insights: Visit Elinor’s Amazon Author Page

 “Communicate to Attract Interest“